kddubey/cappr/docs/source/select_a_language_model.rst

 For an example of running Llama 2, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/superglue/copa.ipynb>`_.

-For a minimal example of running an `AutoGPTQ`_ Mistral model, where we cache a shared prompt prefix and batch completions to save memory, see `this notebook
+For an example of running an `AutoGPTQ`_ Mistral model, where we cache shared prompt instructions and batch completions to save memory, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/banking_77_classes.ipynb>`_.

 For a minimal example of running an `AutoAWQ`_ Mistral model, see `this notebook